The learning communities are designed

 Created for students enrolled in the Honors Program, this community is designed to provide a study-intensive environment.
 Students on these floors have special programs and events, making this environment a stimulating one both educationally and socially.
 Applicants must be current members of the Honors Program and maintain that membership.
 Advisers: Ryan Cragun, Ph.D., and Kacy Tillman, Ph.D.

-Students selected as members of the leadership floor will have the opportunity to develop their own leadership abilities while interacting with other campus leaders and organizations.
+Students selected as members of the Leadership Learning Community will have the opportunity to develop their own leadership abilities while interacting with other campus leaders and organizations.
 This community represents a diverse set of individuals existing interdependently.
 This community is a dynamic place composed of people with different values, cultures, lifestyles and attitudes.
 Members learn from others and strive to understand the individuality and life choices of others through an atmosphere of positive encouragement, mutual respect and tolerance.
+Adviser: Ana Maia Wales.